 I don’t remember how the conversation got started, but I do remember that my brother said something and I replied with, “I’m not sure if that’s supposed to be a compliment or an insult.”
-I’ll never forget what he said next.
+I’ll never forget his response:

 “If you have a choice Claire, assume it was a compliment.”

 There’s a lot of wisdom in that.
 I’ll admit there are times when I’m far too quick to assume something was negative.
-A word quickly spoken, or a missed opportunity for praise can feel like an insult when it really wasn’t.
-How I hear things is a direct reflection of my attitude and my attitude mirrors the state of my heart.
+A word quickly spoken or a missed opportunity for praise can feel like insults when they really weren’t.
+My perception of the things I hear is a direct reflection of my attitude — and my attitude mirrors the state of my heart.

-My attitude shows me who I really am.
-What comes out when I’m frustrated is a direct reflection of what fills my heart in the first place.
-It’s no wonder that in Proverbs 4:23 we’re told, “Above all else, guard your heart, for it affects everything you do.”
-(NLT)
+What comes out of my mouth is a direct reflection of what fills my heart.
+It’s no wonder that in Proverbs 4:23 we’re told, “Above all else, guard your heart, for it affects everything you do” (NLT).

 Are you struggling with your attitude?
 You’re not alone.
 Talk with one of our confidential mentors about it.